Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Introduction

-We consider a model $S$, defined in \eqref{eq.defMixtureLinearRegression}.
-To estimate the true generative model $s_{\psi_{0}}$, \cite{stadler2010l1} proposed a Lasso-regularization based estimator, which consists of a minimiser of the penalized negative conditional log-likelihood that is defined by

-For this estimator, the authors provided an $l_0$-oracle inequality, satisfied by $\widehat{s}^{\lasso}(\lambda)$, conditional on the restricted eigenvalue condition, namely the Fisher information matrix is positive definite.
-Furthermore, they have to introduce some margin conditions so as to link the Kullback--Leibler loss function to the $l_2$-norm of the parameters.
-More precisely, they firstly define a so-called excess risk as
+To deal with heterogeneous high-dimensional data, several researchers have studied the Lasso for variable selection in the context of mixture of regression models, see, \eg~ \citet{khalili2007variable,stadler2010l1,Meynet:2013aa,devijver2015l1}; and \citet{lloyd2018globally}.
+In particular, \citet{stadler2010l1} provided an $l_0$-oracle inequality, satisfied by the Lasso estimators, conditional on the restricted eigenvalue condition, namely that the Fisher information matrix is positive definite.
+Furthermore, they have to introduce some margin conditions to link the Kullback--Leibler (KL) loss function to the $l_2$-norm of the parameters.
+Another direction of studying this problem is to look at its $l_1$-regularisation properties; see \eg~\citet{massart_lasso_2011,Meynet:2013aa,devijver2015l1}.
+As indicated by \citet{devijver2015l1}, in contrast to results for the $l_0$-penalty, some results for the $l_1$-penalty are valid without any assumptions, either on the Gram matrix or on the bound.

-Then, they assume several regularity and identifiability conditions on score function and the Fisher information such that the behavior of the excess risk $ \mathcal{E} \left(\psi|\psi_0\right) $ near $\psi_0$ satisfies a so-called margin condition.
-Lemma 1 from \cite{stadler2010l1} implies that the margin $c_0$ satisfies

-Another direction of study regarding $\widehat{s}^{\lasso}(\lambda)$ is to look at its $l_1$-regularization properties; see, for example, \cite{Massart:2011aa,Meynet:2013aa}, and \cite{Devijver:2015aa}.
-As indicated by \cite{Devijver:2015aa}, contrary to results for the $l_0$ penalty, some results for the $l_1$ penalty are valid with no assumptions, neither on the Gram matrix nor on the margin.
-However, such results can only produce bounds that converge at a rate of $1/n$, rather than $1/\sqrt{n}$.